CelliesProjects/ESP32_VS1053_Stream/README.md

 ### WiFi setup

-Switch off the Blue Tooth radio if unused.
+Switch off the BlueTooth radio if unused.
 Do not forget to switch WiFi out of power save mode.

 ```c++